jorgebucaran/hyperapp/docs/implementation-notes.md

 An application may receive a request to render while another render is running or may not even have a view.
 Skip over those cases.

-If `render` is correctly scheduled, toggle `willRender` so that future requests are disregarded until we're done with the current one.
+If a render is correctly scheduled, toggle `willRender` so that future requests are disregarded until we're done with the current one.

 ### `update`

 Skip over null and undefined states, e.g., when an action returns null or undefined.
-Then, use our shallow [`merge`](#merge) on the global state and new state or partial state and use the result to fire an [update](/docs/events.md#update) event.
+Then, use our shallow [`merge`](#merge) on the global state and new state or partial state and use the result to fire [update](/docs/events.md#update).

 You can validate or modify the state inside this event to overwrite the global state.
 If you return `false`, we won't update the state or request a new render.